ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 <p style="margin-top:15px"></p>

-You can use <a href="https://copyright.ubc.ca/creative-commons/" target="_blank">UBC Library Copyright page </a>  to decide what license to use with your dataset.
+You can use <a href="https://copyright.ubc.ca/creative-commons/" target="_blank">UBC Library Creative Commons page </a>  to decide what license to use with your dataset.
 We recommend **CC-BY or CC-0** license.
 {: .note }

 <p style="margin-top:15px"></p>